solana-foundation/developer-content/content/courses/native-onchain-development/program-state-management.md

 the following fields:

 - `is_initialized` - indicates whether the account has been initialized.
-- `rating` - the user’s rating of the movie.
+- `rating` - the user's rating of the movie.
-- `description` - the user’s description of the movie.
+- `description` - the user's description of the movie.
 - `title` - the title of the movie being reviewed.

 ```rust